There’s a deep desire within each of us to be loved. As the song goes: ‘Everybody needs somebody to love’.

 At this time of year we celebrate Valentine’s Day, so it seems appropriate to be considering the subject of love.

 In this article we will unpack why interpreting dreams makes us feel loved by God – and how that could be your experience too!

 I approach dream interpretation from a biblical perspective.
 My belief is that our dreams can come from God, and understanding them is best understood within the context of an ongoing relationship with Him.

 That loving feeling

 I have journaled, reviewed and monitored my dreams for nearly fifteen years, and as I have checked the accuracy of their meanings with the benefit of hindsight, I can no longer doubt that they were real messages sent to help me.
-I try to include at least one real dream in each of my blog posts, so you can easily check out some of my examples if you want to see what I mean.

 God’s love revealed through dreams